-I used to live in the suburbs.
-It took all the kids in the neighborhood about half an hour to walk to school, including me.
+I used to live in the suburbs, and it took all the kids in the neighborhood about half an hour to walk to school—including me.
 I lived the furthest away, so for the last five or sometimes ten minutes, I walked alone.

 Living in the suburbs was fun.
 I still remember walking home through country roads or fields, always by myself.
 I started doing this when I was six years old and began attending senior kindergarten.

 Well, my neighbor raised geese for food.
-They fed them very well, and they grew to be giant.
+They fed them very well, and they grew to be huge.
 There were always a dozen of them.
-This was especially intimidating because I was a small person back then.
-These giant geese were let out on the street to graze on the grass by the side of the road.
+This was especially intimidating because I was small back then, and these giant geese were let out onto the street to graze on the grass by the side of the road.

-They were not happy geese.
+They weren’t happy geese.
 They were grumpy and behaved like dogs, always trying to chase me.
-They didn't have babies to protect, so I'm not sure why they targeted me whenever I appeared on the horizon.
+They didn’t have babies to protect, so I’m not sure why they targeted me every time I appeared on the horizon.

-Just like I avoided bullies throughout my life, I also avoided geese.
-I didn't confront them because it was pointless.
+Just like I avoided bullies throughout my life, I also avoided the geese.
+I didn’t confront them because it would have been pointless.
 Instead, I took a different path.
-Occasionally, I had to face dogs on that different path, but that was rare.
+Occasionally, I had to face dogs along that route, but that was rare.
 I also got to see cows who did nothing but stare at me.

-In the end, I would arrive home an hour later, not because it actually took that long to get home using my alternative path, but because I was a collector.
-I would gather leaves, grass, flowers, and anything else that caught my eye.
+In the end, I would arrive home an hour later—not because it actually took that long to get home on my alternate path, but because I was a collector.
+I’d gather leaves, grass, flowers, and anything else that caught my eye.

 I loved this post because it gave me a glimpse of your childhood, which is sweet.
 My mum always told me that geese are like watch dogs (you see her granny have them in huge numbers as well).